mroshaw/mroshaw.github.io/Subnautica2/importantnotes.md

 This matters because if your mod includes new or modified game assets, you cannot simply repack them into a standard .pak file - you need to produce Io Store-compatible output instead.
 This affects which tools you use, and it's worth knowing before you choose your approach.

+Don't worry, this doesn't impact Lua mods at all.
+These are much simpler and are packaged and deployed as simple ZIP files.

 I'm still learning the tooling for Io Store and mod packing, and at the time of writing Subnautica 2 on UE 5.6 is a very new modding target.
 I cover the [retoc](https://github.com/trumank/retoc/) tool in the pages that follow, which seems to be the "industry standard" for addressing the Zen Loader challenge, but that may change over time as Subnautica 2 modding processes evolve.